The City of Dayton electric power aggregation program has been discontinued because of changes in the electric power market.

 The City established a three-year agreement with IGS effective May of 2016 (with rates negotiated yearly), but because of downward trends in power generation costs, IGS and other providers are opting to not participate in aggregation programs.

-Residents and businesses participating in the aggregation program will automatically return to the DP&L standard service offer and will have the option to shop the market to potentially contract with a supplier offering a lower price than DP&L.
+Residents and businesses participating in the aggregation program were automatically returned to the DP&L standard service offer and had the option to shop the market to potentially contract with a supplier offering a lower price than DP&L.